How To Fill Out Your Purchase Order Forms (Example + Template)

 Enter shipping information and terms

 Fill out your company name and the shipping address of the warehouse where you want the products delivered.
-Include the estimated delivery date (based on your contract), shipping costs, and shipping method (for instance, freight).

-It’ll be important to include the shipping terms in greater detail within your contract.
+You’ll also want to include the shipping terms in greater detail within your contract.
 For example, you’ll want to add specific instructions on where to deliver products, like: “Deliver to door #5.”

 Record additional contact information